 You can do this by adjusting your demand forecasting based on expected future sales so that you’re ordering the correct quantities of stock.
 This enables you to reduce your cost of inventory quite substantially and ensures you’re not overstocking or understocking.

-An organised warehouse helps you to efficiently sort your inventory and improve the overall layout of your facility, therefore reducing some of your carrying costs.
+An organized warehouse helps you to efficiently sort your inventory and improve the overall layout of your facility, therefore reducing some of your carrying costs.

 On the other hand, a disorganized warehouse is likely to increase the chances of misplaced or damaged inventory and can increase travel expenses, which is especially true in large warehouses where workers travel thousands of square feet for a single product.